cjlarose/cjlarose.github.io/_posts/2014-01-09-react-board-game-tutorial.md

 });
 {% endhighlight %}

 Finally, we build a component to wrap all of our sub-Components up.
-We initialize an instace of our model, and call `React.renderComponent` to bind a Component to a DOM element.
+We initialize an instance of our model, and call `React.renderComponent` to bind a Component to a DOM element.

 {% highlight javascript %}
 var ContainerView = React.createClass({